hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

      * sending account to a recipient account.
 These pending transfers are
      * issued unilaterally by the sending account, and MUST be claimed by the
      * recipient account before the transfer MAY complete.<br/>
+     * A sender MAY cancel a pending airdrop before it is claimed.<br/>
-     * An airdrop SHALL emit a pending airdrop when the recipient has no
+     * An airdrop transaction SHALL emit a pending airdrop when the recipient has no
      * available automatic association slots available or when the recipient
      * has set `receiver_sig_required`.<br/>
-     * An airdrop MAY emit a pending airdrop under other, unspecified, circumstances.
      */
-    repeated TokenPendingAirdrop new_pending_airdrops = 22;
+    repeated PendingAirdropRecord new_pending_airdrops = 22;
 }
 ```